 Unlike traditional steeping where a tea drinker receives only some of tea's nutrients in the water, a Matcha drinker consumes the entire Camellia sinensis (tea) leaf in its powdered state–thereby receiving 100% of the leaf's nutritional value!
 Drink matcha because it tastes great - but also enjoy the added bonus of matcha's bountiful health benefits!

 You may have noticed we have 6 different grades of tea for you to try.
 With Matcha's rise in popularity, the market has become flooded with poorly-produced, low-quality, and inauthentic matcha.
 Mizuba has made it our mission to only focus on excellence from harvest to harvest each year.
-We're consider it a blessing to be able to hand-pick each flavor profile to accommodate a variety of tastes!
+We consider it a blessing to be able to hand-pick each flavor profile to accommodate a variety of tastes!
 Here's a rundown of each flavor profile so you can make your pick:

 Kokoro Ceremonial: our champagne of teas.
 Ideal for the discerning Matcha drinker & gourmand.
 A very special gift (even if for yourself!).
 Harvested by hand from plants 45+ years old.
 Exceptionally rich, smooth, and strikes at the heart of the purest of Japanese green teas.

 Nagomi Ceremonial Organic: harvested once a year from plants 35+ years old, this matcha is for those who love exceptionally bold, full-bodied flavors.
 Rich and robust, with a unique, slightly nutty tone to its flavor.

 Daily: Exactly as it sounds!
-We could not BELIEVE how amazingly sweet, fresh, rich and satisfying this matcha is.
-The depth of flavor is exceptional smooth in the mouth.
+We could not BELIEVE how amazingly sweet, fresh, rich, and satisfying this matcha is.
+The depth of flavor is exceptionally smooth in the mouth.
 We recommend enjoying it on its own - it needs not to communicate anything more.
 Make it your new habit, asap!

 Steep yourself in Matcha know-how and terminology.

 Chashaku - the traditional bamboo scoop used to measure out Matcha.